-- How to create an inclusive environment in which everyone feels comfortable sharing their perspectives.
+- How to create an inclusive environment where everyone feels comfortable sharing their perspectives.

-You’ll know you’re doing a good job if employees start applying the principles they’ve learned to their day-to-day interactions.
+You’ll know you’re doing an excellent job if employees apply the principles they’ve learned to their daily interactions.

 3. Assess your progress and make course corrections.

-It’s important to track the progress you’re making on your DEI initiatives.
+It’s essential to track your progress on your DEI initiatives.
 This will help you identify areas where more improvement is needed, and it can also be used to measure the impact of your efforts.

 Keep your thumb on the pulse of the DEI industry, too, monitoring new research and best practices.
-The landscape is constantly changing, so it’s important to stay ahead of the curve.
+The landscape constantly changes, so staying ahead of the curve is essential.

-With these three steps, you’re well on your way to creating a more diverse and inclusive workplace.
+With these three steps, you’re on your way to creating a more diverse and inclusive workplace.

 Above all, remember that diversity, equity, and inclusion are about people.
 When you view DEI as a human-centered approach, it becomes easier to see the value in these concepts and the importance of implementing them in your workplace.